February Updates

 Database to Filesystem Migration

-Some website components that were once stored in the database have been migrated to the filesystem, improving version control ℹ️ and management.
+Some website components, once stored in the database, have been migrated to the filesystem,

 -

-Scheduled Job Cleanup
+Scheduled Job Clean-up

-Cleanup routines have shifted from API scripts to a cron job ℹ️, preventing resource drains during critical operations like dialing a Stargate.
+Clean-up routines have shifted from API scripts to a cron job ℹ️,

 -